 If you do not have a reserve fund, or there is not enough to cover the full cost of Major Works carried out to your building, these costs will be applied to your service charges account in a lump sum.
-Your Income Officer will then work with you to agree a repayment plan so that the costs are repaid in line with the terms in your lease, often within the financial year.
+Your Income Officer will then work with you to agree a repayment plan so that the costs are repaid within the financial year.